Homogenization theory of random walks among deterministic conductances: Introduction and results

 Then for each averaging~$\omega\in\Omega'$, the limit \eqref{E:1.1} exists for all $f\in \Cb(\Omega)$ and there exists a unique probability measure~$\BbbP_\omega$ on $(\Omega,\FF)$ such that

 Moreover, $\BbbP_\omega$ is translation invariant, i.e., $\forall x\in\Z^d\colon\BbbP_\omega\circ\tau_x^{-1}=\BbbP_\omega$. \end{proposition}

-Unfortunately, the existence of the limits \eqref{E:1.1} is not sufficient for our needs because, vaguely speaking, it does not imply that samples from~$\BbbP_\omega$ look locally like those from~$\omega$.
+Unfortunately, the existence of the limits \eqref{E:1.1} alone is not sufficient for our needs because it does not imply that samples from~$\BbbP_\omega$ look locally like those from~$\omega$.
 This is fixed by imposing the following restriction: